milensski/Finance-Tracker/README.md

 When a anonymous user opens the page - there are 2 options: Login or Sign-up \
 After logging each user has its own panel for registering expenses while there are summed and displayed \
 Statement page is to read an xls file and sort in categories: Food,Gas,Others and displayed each and then summed
+> Statement page reads properly only finance statements from Fibank!

 ### Purpose of the project
 > Simple web MVC for learning how to work with Flask, creating database models, relationships between tables, get and post request to the DataBase, working with HTML template engine